-- (a) All enforcement and investigative contacts including stops and field interview (FI) situations - (b) Traffic stops including, but not limited to, traffic violations, stranded motorist assistance and all crime interdiction stops - (c) Self-initiated activity in which a member would normally notify the Dispatch Center - (d) Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording
+- All enforcement and investigative contacts including stops and field interview (FI) situations - Traffic stops including, but not limited to, traffic violations, stranded motorist assistance and all crime interdiction stops - Self-initiated activity in which a member would normally notify the Dispatch Center - Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording.

 Members should remain sensitive to the dignity of all individuals being recorded and exercise sound discretion to respect privacy by discontinuing recording whenever it reasonably appears to the member that such privacy may outweigh any legitimate law enforcement interest in recording.
 Requests by members of the public to stop recording should be considered using this same criterion.
+Department members have discretion in whether or not to record potentially sensitive events or circumstances (e.g. victims of sexual assault, child victim statements/interviews, nude persons who are not the target of enforcement action, or a citizen victim, witness who requests they not be recorded while giving a statement, or where otherwise authorized in this policy.)
 Recording should resume when privacy is no longer at issue unless the circumstances no longer fit the criteria for recording.